vincentbonnetcg/Toy-Code1/implicit_solver/README.md

 [6] Wang, Huamin, and Yin Yang.
 "Descent methods for elastic body simulation on the GPU."
 ACM Transactions on Graphics (TOG) 35, no. 6 (2016): 212.

+[7] Macklin, Miles, Matthias Müller, and Nuttapong Chentanez.
+"XPBD: position-based simulation of compliant constrained dynamics."
+In Proceedings of the 9th International Conference on Motion in Games, pp. 49-54.
+ACM, 2016.

-[7] Liu, Tiantian, Sofien Bouaziz, and Ladislav Kavan.
+[8] Liu, Tiantian, Sofien Bouaziz, and Ladislav Kavan.
 "Quasi-newton methods for real-time simulation of hyperelastic materials."
 ACM Transactions on Graphics (TOG) 36, no. 3 (2017): 23.